 Loans are generally placed on non-accrual status when there is reasonable doubt that principal or interest will be collected.
 Accrued interest is generally reversed when a loan is placed on non-accrual status.
 Interest payments received on non-accrual loans may be recognized as principal depending upon management's judgment regarding collectability.
 Non-accrual loans are restored to accrual status when past due principal and interest is paid and, in management's judgment, are likely to remain current.
 The Company may make exceptions to this if the loan has sufficient collateral value and is in the process of collection.
-As of August 31, 2008, 3.6% of total investments at amortized cost (or 2.3% at fair value), were on non-accrual status.
+As of November 30, 2008, no investments were on non-accrual status.